JeremiahKaren/35percent.github.io/_posts/2019-05-30-old-kent-rd-malt-street-development-berkeley-homes.md

 In the absence of this the very least the Council should do is secure a late stage review mechanism, which ensures that any excess rise in values is clawed back in the form of extra affordable housing.

+Whatever else, this shows that, all other things being equal, Elephant Park was capable of delivering 35% affordable housing, not 25%, and had there been a late stage review of the scheme, there could of been at least the possibility of getting this.

 as they were for Elephant Park, (where they did the whole viability assessment for develpe Lendlease).